gnomii/EZTempRH/README.md

     Notice that a Tx pin must be connected to a Rx pin, and vice-versa.

-    This is how the sensor should be plugged on the the Raspberry GPIO (here only the first 26 pins shown):
+    This is how the sensor should be plugged on the the Raspberry GPIO (here only the first 26 pins are shown):
     ![Schematics](./EzTemp_RH_GPIO_connection.jpg "Schematics")

 1. Sample Python script